-The Coefficient of Determination (R Square) and Effect Size f2
+The Coefficient of Determination (R^2) and Effect Size (f^2)

-The PLS-SEM Algorithm was calculated for the R^2 results and effect size f^2 (see Table 6).
-The coefficient of determination (R^2 value) shows the structural model's predictive accuracy and is calculated as the squared correlation between a specific endogenous construct's actual and predicted values

-(Hair et al., 2014).
-R2 represents the amount of variance in the endogenous constructs explained by all the exogenous constructs linked to it (Hair et al., 2014).
+The PLS-SEM algorithm was calculated for the R^2 results and f^2 (as shown in Table 6).
+The coefficient of determination (R^2 value) shows the structural model's predictive accuracy and is calculated as the squared correlation between a specific endogenous construct's actual and predicted values (Hair et al., 2014).
+R^2 represents the amount of variance in the endogenous constructs explained by all the exogenous constructs linked to it (Hair et al., 2014).

-The R^2 results revealed that an acceptable part of the constructs' variance can be explained by the model ($R^2 = 0.867$, and 0.875, for the PSC and PSS constructs, respectively).
+The R^2 results revealed that an acceptable part of the constructs' variance can be explained by the model ($R^2 = 0.867$ and 0.875, for the PSC and PSS constructs, respectively).
 The R^2 value ranged from 0 to 1 and a value near 1 indicated a high predictive accuracy.
-These findings demonstrate that value co-creation can more substantially predict both the project's success and stakeholder's satisfaction (Hair et al., 2011; Henseler, Ringle, and Sarstedt, 2009; Chin, 1998).
+These findings demonstrate that value co-creation can more substantially predict both the project's success and stakeholder's satisfaction (Hair, Ringle and Sarstedt, 2011; Henseler, Ringle and Sinkovics, 2009; Chin, 1998).
 We also assessed the effect size (f^2) of each exogenous construct for its impact on the endogenous constructs.
-According to Cohen (1988), f^2 values of 0.02, 0.15, and 0.35, represent small, medium, and large effects, respectively, of the exogenous latent variable (Cohen, 1988).
-The results revealed that the effect size of all variables were large (>0.35).
+According to Cohen (1988), f^2 values of 0.02, 0.15 and 0.35, represent small, medium and large effects, respectively, of the exogenous latent variable (Cohen, 1988).
+The results revealed that the effect size of all variables was large (> 0.35).

-Constructs R Square R Square Adjusted Predicting Accuracy Constructs f Square
+Constructo D 2 R 2 Predicting Accuracy Constructs - F 2

-Consilocis PSC PSS VC C Effect Size
+Constructs Adjusted PSC PSS vcc Effect Size

 PSC 0.867 0.866 Substantial PSC 0.082 Large

 PSS 0.875 0.873 Substantial PSS

-vcc 6.507 0.480 Large
+VCC 6.507 0.480 Large